carlosal1015/infomath/content/tmp/free_software_for_scientific_computing.md

 <p>&nbsp;</p>

 <!-- <<<ITPACK>>> -->
-## <A NAME="ITPACK"></A> ITPACK
+## <a name="ITPACK"></a> ITPACK

-"*There are four packages in the ITPACK directory for solving large sparse linear systems by iterative methods: ITPACK 2C (single precision), ITPACK 2C (double precision), ITPACKV 2D (a vectorized version of ITPACK 2C for the Cray Y-MP and similar vector computers), and NSPCG.
+"*There are four packages in the ITPACK directory for solving large sparse linear systems by iterative methods: ITPACK 2C (single precision), ITPACK 2C (double precision), ITPACKV 2D (a vectorized version of ITPACK 2C for the Cray Y-MP and similar vector computers), and
+NSPCG.
 ITPACK 2C and ITPACKV 2D are intended for symmetric and positive-definite matrix problems.
 NSPCG has preconditioners and polynomial accelerators for nonsymmetric matrix problems as well.
 Only single precision versions are available for ITPACKV 2D and NSPCG.
 Machine-dependent constants and the timing function may need to be modified by the user when installing the packages for a particular computer.
 They are located in routines DFAULT and TIMER in all four packages.*"

 ### Web